jose-marquez89/blog/_posts/2020-10-12-data-science-at-lambda-school.md

 If you've been thinking about joining Lambda School's Data Science program, there are more than a few things you should know before you commit your time and energy.
-It took me over 6 months to finish the curriculum, but I wasn't exactly a rock start data scientist after completing the program.
+It took me over 6 months to finish the curriculum, but I wasn't exactly a rock star data scientist after completing the program.
 There are a number of things that you'd be wise to prepare for in advance, especially if your background lacks a quantitative component.
 I outline these below, along with a micro analysis of how long it takes to finish up and find work.